cameronpcampbell/openblox/README.md

 Openblox allows your typescript (and javascript) codebases to communicate with the roblox api extremely easily.

 It wraps over 100+ Roblox API endpoints, each with its own strictly typed response data.
-To ensure the strictest possible type-safety typings were written manually as opposed to programatically generating them.
+Typings were written manually as opposed to programatically generating them to ensure the strictest possible type-safety

 - Automatically handles csrf tokens.